TamerZorba/react-xstore/README.md

   * magic state getter `mys.variable`.
   * magically update state value by proxy `mys.variable = 'hello'`.
   * link store with your component, you can add stores as second parameter or leave it blank to init all stores to the component `Connect(Component, ['store1', 'store2'])`.

+ and you can access the stores externally by `import {External as xStore} from 'react-xstore';` then fetch store like `xStore.myStore` and now you have all internal methods and states available, you can commit, dispatch, setStore or update state magically.

 ### Example 1 - simple counter